thorsten/phpMyFAQ/docs/update.md

 - in the directory **config/**

   - keep the file **database.php**

-  - if you are using LDAP/ActiveDirectory support, also keep the file **ldap.php**
+  - only if using LDAP/ActiveDirectory support also keep the file **ldap.php**

-  - if you are using EntraID support, also keep the file **azure.php**
+  - only if using EntraID support also keep the file **azure.php**

 - the directory **attachments/**

 - the directory **data/**

 - the directory **images/**

 Download the latest phpMyFAQ package and copy the contents into your existing FAQ directory, then open the following